Frank and John Craighead: Grizzly bears

-During 1959, Frank and John's careers merged again.
+In 1959, Frank and John's careers merged again.
 At the request of Yellowstone National Park, they began a 12-year study of grizzly bears.
 Frank would drive from Pennsylvania, arriving in Yellowstone early in the spring and staying until late in the fall when the bears denned.
 Esther, Frank's wife, waited until the kids were out of school and then drove to Moose for the summer.
 In late August, she would load up the station wagon and drive back to Boiling Springs.
 By 1966, the long cross-country drives had become too much.
 Frank added indoor plumbing to his cabin on Antelope Flats, and he and Esther moved to Moose, Wyoming permanently.
 The brothers became famous in radio tracking and studying the grizzlies and black bears, by satellite, pioneered tranquilization, and studied the negative effects of grizzlies wandering outside the park boundaries.
 The Craigheads tagged 30 grizzlies in their first year and 37 in their second.
 Eventually, over 600 bears were tagged with radio transmitters and studied.
 The brothers were often treed or chased by bears, but no injuries occurred.
-They went through the tragedy of seeing a bear die after being tagged in 1963, and the fact that many bears died at age 5 or 6 after human encounters persuaded the Craigheads to ask park officials to enforce animal rules more strictly.
+They went through the tragedy of seeing a bear die after being tagged in 1963.
+The fact that many bears died at age five or six after human encounters persuaded the Craigheads to ask park officials to enforce animal rules more strictly.

 In 1971, the Park Service planned to erase human effect on the park by closing the artificial food supplies (dumps) that the grizzlies depended on, which resulted in more aggressive bears being killed after many fatal maulings in the 1970s.
 This action was prompted by the events of August 1967, during which two women were mauled to death by bears in the park.
-The Craigheads were barred from doing any more work in the park by 1971 for speaking against this and for rejecting a new clause in their work contract that required them to gain approval from the NPS before doing any further work.
+The Craigheads were barred from doing any more work in the park by 1971 for speaking against this and for rejecting a new clause in their work contract that required them to gain approval from the National Park Service before doing any further work.
 However, they continued to do bear research in Montana until the 1980s.